Retired Bridlemile teacher recovering after 8 weeks at OHSU

 As Barde struggled to stay alive for nearly eight weeks, his former students were rooting for him to pull through.
 They sent cards and well wishes.
 Neighbors, friends, family and those who Barde taught as children all created a groundswell of support.

-"The outreach of former students, families with notes and cards and Facebook messages — I realize that my village is way bigger than I ever thought it was," Barde said, choking back tears from his recovery room at Robison Jewish Health Center, where he's been for the last week.
+"The outreach of former students, families with notes and cards and Facebook messages — I realize that my village is way bigger than I ever thought it was," Barde said, choking back tears from his recovery room at Robison Jewish Health Center, where he recovered for a week before finally going home.